CleverCloud/clever-components/docs/references/tasks.reference.md

 * Delete a branch on the preview system.
 * It uses current branch name by default, but you can provide a CLI param to override the name.

+## `npm run cdn-release:build`

+* Build components for our smart CDN with [Rollup](https://rollupjs.org/) in `dist-cdn` folder.
+* See config in `rollup/rollup-cdn.config.js` for more details.
+* Requires a `VERSION` environment variable, you can use `0.0.0` when doing some local tests.
+* TODO: link to detailed build documentation

+## `npm run cdn-release:publish`

+* Upload all assets in `dist-cdn` to the CDN remote object storage.
+* TODO: link to detailed build documentation about the CDN mode

+## `npm run cdn-release:ui`

+* Upload all assets in `cdn-ui` to the CDN remote object storage.
+* TODO: link to detailed build documentation about the CDN mode

+## `npm run cdn-preview:build`

+* Builds a CDN preview.
+* It uses current branch name by default, but you can provide a `PREVIEW` environment variable to override the name.

+## `npm run cdn-preview:get`

+* Get details of a CDN preview.
+* It uses current branch name by default, but you can provide a CLI param to override the name.

+## `npm run cdn-preview:list`

+* List all the available CDN previews.

+## `npm run cdn-preview:publish`

+* Publish (create or update) a CDN preview.
+* It uses current branch name by default, but you can provide a CLI param to override the name.

+## `npm run cdn-preview:delete`

+* Delete a CDN preview.
+* It uses current branch name by default, but you can provide a CLI param to override the name.

+## `npm run cdn-preview:ui`

+* Upload all assets in `cdn-ui` to the preview CDN remote object storage.
+* TODO: link to detailed build documentation about the CDN mode

 ## `npm run start`